sanand0/til/llms.md

   ```

 - 15 Aug 2025.
 [Anthropic](https://www.anthropic.com/news/agent-capabilities-api) launched a remote MCP connector in their API.
 OpenAI Responses API [already had remote MCP support](https://platform.openai.com/docs/guides/tools-remote-mcp).
 Gemini will likely follow, opening up new tool capabilities.
-- 14 Aug 2025.
-Here's an idea for real-time improvement of LLMs apps.
+- 14 Aug 2025. ⭐ Here's one way to improve LLMs apps in real-time.
   - After sending a response, send the prompt + input + output + optional user feedback to an LLM-as-a-judge asking for feedback to improve the prompt.
   - Revise the prompt based on the improvement.
 Now the app has improved, real-time, based on human/LLM feedback.
   - Refine this process to ensure that the revisions are smooth and positive.